 \textbf{Implementation}\quad We initialize both scoring methods with the same prompt.
 For MHLP, we perform sampling using a separate set of 100 samples from FactScore and obtain five prompt samples.
-Since there is no ground-truth answer in the open-ended QA setting, factuality is determined by decomposing answers into claims (as in \cite{mohri2024factuality}) and annotating them using a GPT web search tool.
+Since there is no ground-truth answer in the open-ended QA setting, factuality is determined by decomposing answers into claims (as in \citet{mohri2024factuality}) and annotating them using a GPT web search tool.
 We use GPT-4 for answer generation, and GPT-4o-mini for claim generation, factuality annotation, frequency scoring, and MHLP proposals.
-For more details on the implementation, see \autoref{app:experiment}.
+See \appref{app:experiment} for more details.

 \textbf{Results}\quad First, we verify that both scoring methods achieve the target coverage from \autoref{eq:conformal_factuality}: \autoref{fig:coverage} shows that empirical factuality remains within the conformal bounds across all values of $\alpha$. \autoref{fig:removal} compares the removal rate, with error bars showing the standard deviation of the average removal rate across the 1000 data splits.
-Our method consistently achieves lower removal, showing that MHLP scoring provides a better uncertainty estimation of the factuality of LLM outputs.\footnote{The GPT-4 frequency scoring method shows slightly higher removal than reported in \cite{mohri2024factuality}, likely due to our use of a stricter web search–based factuality annotator.}
+Our method consistently achieves lower removal, showing that MHLP scoring provides a better uncertainty estimation of the factuality of LLM outputs.\footnote{The GPT-4 frequency scoring method shows slightly higher removal than reported by \citet{mohri2024factuality}, likely due to our use of a stricter web search–based factuality annotator.}